 Figures from the Food Standards Agency indicate that in 2018 over 94 million cattle, sheep, and poultry were slaughtered in England without being pre-stunned.

 Some parts of the Muslim community do accept pre-stunning.
 Figures from the Food Standards Agency (FSA) indicate that in 2018 58% of all halal meat in England was pre-stunned.

 There is currently no non-stun slaughter in Scotland, Wales, and Northern Ireland.

 All animals should be stunned before slaughter.

-- a ban on the export of meat from non-stunned animals; and
+- A ban on the export of meat from animals that have not been stunned before slaughter.

 - Write to your MP to support our calls for all animals to be stunned before slaughter.
 Find your MP.